 Single Event Upset (SEU)

-The main effect of SEU is an unintentionally change of the component state when the component was hit by hi-energetic particle ( heavy ion or proton).
+The main effect of SEU is an unintentional change of the component state when the component was hit by a hi-energetic particle ( heavy-ion or proton).
 SEU is not so destructive like SEL, and its effects are in most(!) cases revertible.
-This may occur in digital, analog, and optical components or may have effects in surrounding interface circuitry.
+This may occur in digital, analogue, and optical components or may have effects in surrounding interface circuitry.

-Memories are vulnerable for SEU.
-When effect is a change in one bit of byte, then we named it SEU, if multiple bits are flipped, then effect is named MBU – multiple bits upset.
-Bit flips are usually revertible by rewriting affected memory, but sometimes damage is persistent – very small MOS transistors may be set by a single particle in fixed state forever, the effect is named Single Event Hard (SEH) or stuck bit failure.
+Memories are vulnerable to SEU.
+When an effect is a change in one bit of byte, then we named it SEU, if multiple bits are flipped, then the effect is named MBU – multiple bits upset.
+Bit flips are usually reversible by rewriting affected memory, but sometimes the damage is persistent – very small MOS transistors may be set by a single particle in the fixed state forever, the effect is named Single Event Hard (SEH) or stuck bit failure.

 Single Event Functional Interrupt (SEFI)

-SEFI event is revertible and happens when particle hits control or configuration element of the device, for example address register of CPU, configuration of FPGA, control element of a memory, as result whole device resets, lock-up, or fail in other detectable way, but does not requires power cycling of the device (off and back on) to restore its operability (unlike SEL)
+SEFI event is revertible and happens when a particle hits control or configuration element of the device, for example, address register of CPU, a configuration of FPGA, control element of memory, as result whole device resets, lock-up, or fail in another detectable way, but does not requires power cycling of the device (off and back on) to restore its operability (unlike SEL)